RRSP DECISIONS AND CHOICES

 The US treaty allows dividends and interest going into pension-type accounts to NOT have this tax withheld.
 So RRSP accounts should not have any withholding, but TFSAs will - because they are not pension-type accounts.
 If your broker is wrongly allowing US withholdings inside your RRSP it is probably because they have not filed the necessary form (W8BEN).

 The 15% withheld in a TFSA is not recoverable.
 It is a permanent loss, but remember that it is just 15% of the (say) 4% dividend.
 That is a reduction of only 0.6% from the asset's rate of return.
 If earned in a taxable account that income would be taxed at more than 15%.
 Still, US interest and dividends are better received into an RRSP with no withholdings tax (all else equal).

 Each foreign country has different rules and a different treaty.
 Many are the same as the US-Canada treaty but that should not be 'just assumed'.

 - Foreign profits earned within structured products like mutual funds and ETFs create a whole different level of complexity.
 If the product itself is foreign (e.g. foreign listed ETFs) then the situation is predictable.
 The product declares what type of income is being distributed.
 As it crosses the border taxes are withheld from TFSAs and taxable accounts but not RRSPs - in the same way as discussed above.

-When the foreign product is owned by another Canadian-issued product, all distributions crossing the border have 15% withheld.
+When the distribution-paying security is owned inside a Canadian-issued product, all distributions crossing the border have 15% withheld.
 The Canadian product issues tax slips at year end to pass through these items onto your personal tax return.
 But RRSPs and TFSAs throw out the slips because they file no income tax return - they have no way to recover the withheld tax.
 So you lose the withholdings in both RRSPs and TFSAs.